genestack/user-guide/source/doc-odm-user-guide/template-editor.rst

 ----------------------

 By default data is imported with the **Default Import Template**, which includes metadata columns along with associated dictionaries/ontologies.
-Feel free to change template before importing data or in the **Study Metainfo Editor ODM** app when editing metadata:
+Feel free to change template in the **Metainfo Editor** when editing metadata.

-To change a template in the **Study Metainfo Editor ODM** app click **Choose another** on the app page and select the template of interest from the list of suggested files.
-Click **View in editor** to open it with the Template Editor.
+From the **Metainfo Editor**, click the study name, then **Apply another** and select the template of interest from the list of suggested files.
+Click **Explore** to open it with the Template Editor.

 .. image:: images/change-template-me.png
    :scale: 65 %